Facebook InstagramBlue Sky Social

 Buy two water bottles.
 A fresh one you take out of the refrigerator first thing in the morning, and the previous day's bottle that you can clean and fill up again.
 By carrying around your own supply of water, you're never far from a refreshing drink.

-To get to you, those bottles had to be manufactured, the water had whatever special "stuff" the bottler wanted to add and it was shipped to your local store.
-Every step of the way, someone had to get paid, pushing the price of that bottled water to astronomical heights.
+To get to you, those bottles had to be manufactured, filled, and shipped to your local store.
+Every step of the way, someone had to get paid, pushing the price to astronomical heights.

 Aquatober Origins?